Comparing TF-IDF, transformer embeddings, and ethical auditing frameworks for detecting bias in machine-generated text

 SHAP Library Insights: Explaining the Model's Decisions

-To ensure transparency and interpretability, we incorporated the SHAP library into our workflow.
-This allows us to visualize and understand which features (words or tokens) contributed most to each prediction made by the XGBoost classifier across both TF-IDF and All-MiniLM representations.
+To ensure transparency and interpretability, the SHAP library was incorporated into the workflow.
+This visualizes and identifies which features (words or tokens) contributed most to XGBoost classifier predictions across TF-IDF and All-MiniLM representations.

 What is SHAP?

-SHAP is a powerful Python library based on Shapley values, a concept rooted in cooperative game theory.
-It provides a principled approach to interpreting machine learning predictions by attributing a contribution score to each feature.
+SHAP is a powerful Python library based on Shapley values from cooperative game theory.
+It provides a principled approach to interpreting ML predictions by attributing "contribution scores to each feature."

 How SHAP Works

-SHAP treats your machine learning model as a "game" and each feature (word or token) as a "player" contributing to the outcome (prediction).
-It answers the question: "How much did each feature contribute to this specific prediction?"
+SHAP treats the ML model as a "game" and each feature (word or token) as a "player" contributing to the outcome (prediction).
+It answers: "How much did each feature contribute to this specific prediction?"

-This results in a local explanation for each instance, showing whether a word pushed the prediction toward a biased or unbiased class -- and by how much.
+This produces local explanations for each instance, showing whether a word pushed prediction toward biased or unbiased class and by how much.

 Application in This Project

-The outcome helped in auditing both models and understanding their failure points, such as frequent over-reliance on polarizing or ambiguous terms.
+The outcome helped audit both models and understand failure points, such as over-reliance on polarizing or ambiguous terms.

 SHAP for TF-IDF Vectors